rossprogram/rossprogram.github.io/students/to-apply.md

 responses to several essay prompts, and uploaded solutions to some mathematical problems.

+Common technical problem:  The system says: &nbsp; **User not found.**  <br>
+That usually means that the session cookie has expired.
+The solution: Logout from the Ross system (click on your own email address at the upper-right), then login again.

 Applicants who have technical troubles or other questions about the application process are welcome to email
 <a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.